mattlavine/slack-invite/README.md

+# Slack Invite
+Automatically invite people to slack by email.

 ### Slack is Awesome..but...
 But it's API does not include a way to invite new users to your group, so here's a solution.